- All about our staff.

 What you do after that is entirely dependent upon what you want your bike for.

 Our instructors have a mix of bikes.
-We have some who are sports minded and like racing, others who like a gentle world trip who favour the armchair comfort of a big tourer.
+We have some who are sports minded and like racing, others who like a gentle world trip and favour the armchair comfort of a big tourer.

 Direct Access will put you on the road and from then on the world is your oyster.